ollietb/vagrantDockerEnv/README.md

 That's it. :)

-To watch the `code/` folder and automatically sync any changes to `~/code` on the guest machine, run:
+This setup uses [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) to automatically sync the `code/` folder to `~/code` on the guest machine.
+On Windows, a PowerShell script is provided that'll do everything for you.
+Just run:

 ```
-vagrant rsync-auto
+.\sync.ps1
 ```

 See the [Vagrant docs](https://www.vagrantup.com/docs/index.html) for more stuff you can do.